ukparliament/commons-library-open-day/2025/index.md

 Wednesday 19th February
 Portcullis House, Westminster

-In the Attlee Suite, from 9.45am to 11.00am &mdash;
+In the Attlee Suite, from 9.45am to 11.00am:

 ## Welcome and overview of the day
 &emsp;**Claire Sewell** Head of Research Information Service<br>